gilchristb78/Robot-NPC/README.md

       - [X] Reverse direction slightly different
       - [ ] Rotate
       - [ ] Flag at start
+      - [ ] Change so it spawns based on distance or speed not number of points, this should ensure a consistant size for preview arrows
   - [X] Make multiple spline
   - [ ] add non movement actions (wait / work)
   - [ ] Start / Stop Program